 └── memory.md ← "Last review found missing error handling on Apollo queries"

 This memory gets injected into the agent's system prompt on future runs.
 Over time, agents become more precise and focused on your specific codebase patterns.
-We cover this fully in the Agents module.
+We cover this fully in the agents module.

 Context size directly impacts cost.
 Every message you send includes the full conversation history plus CLAUDE.md – all of it and billed.